UGLI Webinar Series: Whitehat SEO CEO Interview

 - UGLI Webinar Series: Whitehat SEO CEO Interview

-Hello and welcome back for some bold and honest conversations around what it's really like to run an SME against London's vibrant yet challenging economic and political background.
+Hello and welcome back for some bold and honest conversations about what it's really like to run an SME against London's vibrant yet challenging economic and political background.
 This is the Ugli webinar series.
 I'm JP Founder and Director of the Ugli campus and today I'll be chatting with Clwyd Probert of Whitehat.

 Welcome Clwyd.